 Bell peppers are usually so expensive in the grocery store that it’s one of those plants that you should try to grow yourself if you can.
 I’ve grown them in containers and in raised beds, and both methods have worked for me.
 Here’s how to grow bell peppers and 10 delicious bell pepper recipes!

 Disclosure: This post may contain affiliate links to Amazon and/or Etsy, which means that I may earn a small commission from some of the links in this post.
 Please see our Disclosure Page for more information.

 Thankfully though, if you love peppers and want to be able to harvest a large number, each plant is able to produce multiples.
-Plants do not require a lot of growing space so you can pack a lot into a single bed, or like I said, grow them in pots.
+Plants do not require a lot of growing space, so you can pack a lot into a single bed, or as I said, grow them in pots.